One Of Hawaii's Top Auto Accident

 Mistake 1: Don’t call the police when you’re in an accident.

 Many people are wise and call the police; however, there are still too many people who don’t call the police when they’ve been in an accident.
-The most common reason why people don’t call the police is that the other driver pleads with them not to call.
+The most common reason people don’t call the police is that the other driver pleads with them not to call.
 They insist that they will take care of all of the damage without getting the police or the insurance companies involved.
 Don’t fall for this.
 You will need a police report as evidence to prove that the accident happened.
-You should call the police no matter how minor you think the car accident may be.
+You should call the police no matter how minor the car accident may be.

 Mistake 2: Don’t get immediate medical treatment.